wuxc/pywin32doc/md/PyICancelMethodCalls.md

 ## PyICancelMethodCalls Object

-Interface to request cancellation of a call.
-See[pythoncom::CoGetCancelObject](pythoncom.md#pythoncomcogetcancelobject).
+Interface to request cancellation of a call\.
+See[pythoncom::CoGetCancelObject](pythoncom.md#pythoncomcogetcancelobject)\.

 #### Methods